HuaizhengZhang/Active-Learning-as-a-Service/README.md

 ## Citation

-Our tech report is available on [arxiv](https://arxiv.org/abs/2207.09109).
+Our tech report of ALaaS is available on [arxiv](https://arxiv.org/abs/2207.09109) and [NeurIPS 2022](https://neurips-hill.github.io/).
 Please cite as:

 ```bash
 @article{huang2022active,